 I love science and used to put as many studies and facts into my presentation as possible.
 My slide deck was filled with nifty charts and stunning graphs.
 At one speaking event, I showed up and their projector wasn’t working—I couldn’t show my slides.
 I basically had to wing it.
 I was so nervous and worried I almost canceled the event.
-I thought it was ridiculous to cancel an event just because my slides weren’t working so I pulled it together and warned the organizers that it would probably be one of my worst presentations.
-Since I had no visuals to go off of I had to explain the experiments as stories (without numbers) and rely on examples from real people I taught instead of formal case studies.
-At the end of the speech the room burst to their feet—it was a small room of about 25 people, but still I was floored!
-I got some of the best feedback from that speech than I had ever gotten.
+I thought it was ridiculous to cancel an event just because my slides weren’t working, so I pulled it together and warned the organizers that it would probably be one of my worst presentations.
+Since I had no visuals to go off of, I had to explain the experiments as stories (without numbers) and rely on examples from real people I had taught instead of formal case studies.
+At the end of the speech, the audience rose to its feet and burst into applause.
+It was a small audience of about 25 people, but still I was floored!
+I got some of the best feedback from that speech that I ever had received.
 Why?
-I used stories to show my points instead of dry facts and figures.
+I used stories to illustrate my points instead of dry facts and figures.

-- Think of the 3 main problems in your speech.
+- Think of the three main problems in your speech.
 Now think of stories to demonstrate them.

-- Think of the 3 main solutions in your speech.
+- Think of the three main solutions in your speech.
 Now think of stories of people who used them.

 #11: Use an App

 Technology can be an amazing tool for speakers.
-There are tons of apps that can help you hone your craft.
+Tons of apps are available that can help you hone your craft.
 I reviewed 6 of my favorite apps you can use before your next event.

 #12: Take Rehearsal to a Whole New Level

-- Phase #2: Practice your movements, body language, and props.
-This is the step that most people forget to do; they have brilliant content but look awkward on stage because they’re too stiff, don’t know what to do with their hands, or haven’t practiced with their props in cases of presentations like product demos.
+- Phase #2: Practice your movements, body language and props.
+This is the step that most people forget to do; they have brilliant content but look awkward on stage because they’re too stiff, don’t know what to do with their hands or haven’t practiced with their props for presentations such as product demos.

 - Phase #3: Hold at least one full dress rehearsal.
 Invite a couple of your friends or colleagues to watch you give your presentation wearing the outfit you plan to wear on the day of and practice as if it was your actual presentation.